 - Extract higher commissions from Restaurants.

-Some Restaurants are struggling both with the massive commission and with the fact that Deliveroo is appropriating their customers contact details and using them to build their business and database and not that of the Restaurant.
-Matt Hunter, from Pizza Religion ceased using UberEats stating that the costs where unsustainable.
+Some Restaurants are struggling both with the massive commission, and with the fact that Deliveroo is appropriating their customers contact details and using them to build their business and database and not that of the Restaurant.
+Matt Hunter, from Pizza Religion ceased using UberEats, stating that the costs were unsustainable.
 Pizza Religion has developed their own online ordering app.
-Initially UberEats was cahring 22%, then raised it to 30% and now they are asking 35%.
+Initially, UberEats was charging 22%, then raised it to 30% and now they are asking 35%.
 Pizza Religion also had to deal with customer complaints about the delivery service, which was out of their control.

-For all Restaurants looking to take orders online, try the Free Restaurant OnLine Ordering system.
-We know have customers in Britain, the US and Australia who are not only enjoying commission free ordering, but every week their email marketing database is growing, which over time decreases their marketing costs and adds to the profitability of their businesses.
+For all Restaurants looking to take orders online, try the Free Restaurant OnLine Ordering system, FROLO.
+We now have customers in Britain, the US, and Australia who are not only enjoying commission-free ordering, but every week, their email marketing database is growing, which over time decreases their marketing costs and adds to the profitability of their businesses.
 This is a great alternative to Deliveroo and UberEats, especially if you are already providing delivery services.
 It is already used in four countries and we have Restaurants doing $10,000 a month and more with it, which means they are saving thousands of dollars every month.

-Another great tip that we covered in our podcast about the economics of restaurant online ordering is to drive customers to pick up.
-Dominos Pizza are experts at this with the concept of a $5 pizza that is $12 when delivered with free delivery.
+Another great tip that we covered in our podcast about the economics of restaurant online ordering is to drive customers to do pick-up.
+Domino’s Pizza are experts at this with the concept of a $5 pizza that becomes $12 when delivered with free delivery.
 The cost of delivery is baked into the delivery cost.